Identification Cards in New Mexico

 New Mexico ID cards are issued for a period of either 4 years or 8 years.

-Because New Mexico does not have automated renewal services available, you will need to go in person to your local Motor Vehicle Division Office to process your ID card renewal.
+Because New Mexico does not have online renewal services available, you will need to go in person to your local Motor Vehicle Division Office to process your ID card renewal.
 You'll need to surrender your old ID card.

-The renewal fee is $10 for 4 years, or $18 for 8 years, or free if you are 75 years old or older.
+The renewal fee is $10 for 4 years, $18 for 8 years, or free if you are 75 years old or older.

-- $10 for an ID good for 4 years.
+- $10 for an ID valid for 4 years.

-- $18 for an ID good for 8 years.
+- $18 for an ID valid for 8 years.